marvin-neumann/ansible-chrome-headless/README.md

 # Ansible playbook for headless Chrome and ChromeDriver in Ubuntu 16.04 LTS

-This playbook will download and install the latest versions of Google Chrome and Google ChromeDriver used for headless acceptance testing in Ubuntu 16.04 LTS.
+This playbook will download and install the latest version of Chrome and ChromeDriver in Ubuntu 16.04 LTS.

-The latest version of ChromeDriver allows you to run Chrome browser in headless mode without any Display server or Xvfb.
+The latest version of ChromeDriver allows you to run Chrome browser in headless mode without Selenium and doesn't need any Display server or Xvfb.

 ##  How to install this playbook